How to Pop a Pimple

 The basic starting point is all in the timing: You need to know when the offending blemish is ready for its contents to be released.
 How can you tell?
 You’ll know it’s ready when you see a noticeable “whitehead” showing up on the surface, and the zit begins to feel as well as look swollen.

 If you don’t see a whitehead, abort mission.
-Trying to pop a pimple that isn’t ready will do more harm than good; this is especially true for deep, large bumps.
+Trying to pop a pimple that isn’t ready will do more harm than good; this is especially true for deep, large bumps, such as cystic acne.
 When the time is right, you have to as gentle as humanly possible; these are steps to follow for popping a pimple:

 - Buy a comedone extractor.
 Beauty stores (such as Sephora and ULTA) carry them, as does Paula's Choice Skincare (Professional Blemish Extracting Tool).